parthenon-hpc-lab/parthenon/doc/sphinx/src/boundary_communication.rst

   in ``GetBndIdsOnDevice``.
 - Currently, there is a ``Compare`` method in ``CoalescedBuffer`` that is just for debugging.
 It should compare the received coalesced messages to the variable-boundary buffer messages, but using it requires some hacks in the code to send both types of buffers.
+- The coalesced buffers are sparse aware and approximately allocate the amount of space required to store the *allocated* fields.
+This means the size of the buffers can change dynamically between steps.
+Currently, we allocate twice as much memory as is required to store the allocated variable-boundary buffers whenever their total size becomes larger than current size of the coalesced buffer in an attempt to balance the number of allocations and memory consumption.
+Since the receiving end does not *a priori* know the size of the coalesced messages it is going to receive, we first check the size of the incoming MPI message, reallocate the coalesced receive buffer if necessary, and then actually post the `Irecv`.
+FWIW, this prevents pre-posting the `Irecv`.